Unity-Technologies/com.unity.multiplayer.docs/docs/learn/distributed-authority-webgl.md

 ## Prerequisites

-Before you begin, you need the following general requirements in order to use the distributed authority network topology:
+Before you begin, you need the following general requirements to use the distributed authority network topology:

 - An active Unity account with a valid license.
 - The [Unity Hub](https://unity.com/download).